y0mbo/y0mbo.github.io/now.md

 title: Now
 ---

+2022-11-15
+We are heading into the craziness that is the end of the year.

+My thoughts at work have been around project management, helping a manufacturing company understand agile development, and tracking our projects in a roadmap.

+---

 2022-08-27

 Summer is coming to a close and I've had a great time out on the lake.
 I had a lot of chances to surf this summer as my sons are less interested in it.